Mustafa Mardanov: Biography

 In 1943 he was awarded the title of People's Artist of the Azerbaijan SSR.
 Since 1945 - a member of the CPSU.
 From 1962 to 1968, Mardanov was chairman of the Azerbaijan Theater Society.
 He translated a number of plays into Azerbaijani.
 In 1959, his book "50 Years on the Azerbaijani Stage (My Memories)" was published in Baku.
 One of the streets of Baku is called the Mardanov Brothers in memory of Mustafa Mardanov and his brother Samad Mardanov.

-The actor died on December 28, 1968, in Baku.
-He was buried in the Alley of Honor.
+He died in Baku, and was buried in the Alley of Honor.